 Similarly, coronary angioplasty is a costly affair as well.
 Just like many other people, if you do not want to grapple with the exorbitant healthcare treatment in India, then having critical illness insurance in India seems to be a feasible option.

-You can easily compare insurance policies in the critical illness comparison table online and choose the best critical illness policy that meets your health concerns.
+You can easily compare health insurance plans in the critical illness comparison table online and choose the best critical illness policy that meets your health concerns.
 You can even use critical illness premium calculator to find the cost of a premium on a particular plan.

 If you can relate to any of the below-mentioned situations, then you should definitely consider buying a Critical Illness Policy –